Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Experiment Details for Section

 This structure ensures that $Y(0) \leq Y(1)$ and that $Y(0) \leq Y(2)$, meaning that receiving any form of assistance is always better than no assistance.
 Further, the type of assistance---transit voucher or rideshare assistance---that is best for each individual varies across the population.

-As described in the main text, the utility $U$ is defined by Eq.~\eqref{eq:utility}, where we set $r(x, a, y) = y$ and $\lambda_g = 0.0004$.
+As described in the main text, the utility $U$ is defined by Eq.~\eqref{eq:utility}, where we set $r(x, a, y) = y$, $f(x,a,y) = c(x,a)$, and $\lambda_g = 0.0006$.
 In other words,

 The first term in $U$ is the expected number of clients that would show up under the policy $\pi$, and the second term captures our parity preferences.
-The constant $\lambda_g$ was chosen so that the oracle policy balanced allocation between simple appearance maximization and perfect demographic parity.
+The constant $\lambda_g$ was chosen to reflect a preference for trading off between appearance maximization and spending parity.
 For the $\varepsilon$-greedy model, we set $\varepsilon = 0.1$.
 For both UCB and Thompson sampling, we use the default weakly informative priors provided by the \texttt{sim} function in \texttt{arm}~\citep{armpackage}.
-For UCB, we used the 97.5th percentile estimate of the posterior of $g(x, a, \hat{\theta}_i)$.
+For UCB, we used the 97.5th percentile estimate of the posterior.

-When estimating $f(x, a)$ during policy learning, we use a logistic regression with the same functional form as the data-generating process above.
+When estimating $\EE[Y(\pi(a)) \mid X = x]$ during policy learning, we use a logistic regression with the same functional form as the data-generating process above.
 We started each of our experiments with a randomly selected warm-up group of 4 people, with at least one male and at least one Vietnamese client.
 During this period, the first two clients were assigned to actions $k=1$ and $k=2$, respectively.
 The other two individuals were assigned to control, i.e., $k=0$.
 The treatments during this warm-up period are not included as expenditures against the overall budget $b$.

-For our simulation, we set a per-person budget of \$5.
-We also set round-trip rideshare costs at \$10 per mile, and daily transit voucher costs at \$7.50, reflecting typical prices observed in Santa Clara county.
+For our simulation, we set an average per-person budget of \$5.
+We also set rideshare costs at \$5 per mile, and daily transit voucher costs at \$7.50, reflecting typical prices observed in Santa Clara county.
 Because our inferred policies $\pi_i^*$ evolve over time, they are not guaranteed to adhere to the budget constraints.
 To account for this possibility, if we find ourselves spending more on an action than is budgeted, we gradually lower the nominal budget for that action until it meets the target budget (and vice versa for underspending).
 Specifically, for each iteration $i$, we compute a new budget $b_{i}^*$:

 where $A_j$ is the action taken on the $j$-th individual, and $b$ is the target budget.
-In Figure~\ref{fig:budget_adherence}, we show that all approaches included in our simulation spend the allowed budget.
+In Figure~\ref{fig:budget_adherence}, we show that, in expectation, all approaches included in our simulation spend the allowed budget.
+In Figure~\ref{fig:cumulative_spending_variation}, we show that across simulations which used RA, UCB, Thompson sampling, or an $\epsilon$-greedy approach, we spent an amount reasonably close to the intended budget.